vrenken/EtAlii.xMvvm/XamlVariations.md

 The idea of this XAML variation is to delegate the creation of the view onto prefabs, and allow a XAML file to create a compile-time map between the view and a viewmodel.

+For this the following principles need to be implemented:

+- Simple (i.e. value based) bindings
+- List bindings
+- View nesting

 ```XAML
 <!-- Current setup -->
 <View